 The moving lament ‘Sweetest Dreams‘ written and sung by Kaye’s wife, Dani Torchia, providing a moment of sensitive reflection following the fall of the towers.
 The song highlights the sadness, pain and anguish of those left behind, living with the memory of loved-ones lost.

-Ahead of this Kaye has been releasing selected tracks as video singles.
-The latest is ‘Hope And Triumph‘ and previous to that was ‘Flight 11′ – You can catch both video singles right here at RAMzine.
+Previously, Kaye has released other selected tracks as video singles.
+You can watch all those video singles right here at RAMzine.

-Following the re-awakening of his musical inspiration in 2001, Kaye accepted an invitation from current YES bassist Billy Sherwood to work on projects which led to the formation of Circa in 2007, and has yielded four albums to date.
+Following the re-awakening of his musical inspiration in 2001, Kaye accepted an invitation from current Yes bassist Billy Sherwood to work on projects that led to the formation of Circa in 2007, and has yielded four albums to date.

-Moved by the events of 9/11 during his retirement, Kaye committed his thoughts and feelings to a heartfelt personal musical interpretation that will now see the light of day.
+Moved by the events of 9/11 during his retirement, Kaye committed his thoughts and feelings to the heartfelt personal musical interpretation now released.